Matthew Ashton

 Our team has seen this happen on many occasions, which causes heartbreak as people lose out on their dream homes.
 To best avoid this pitfall, make sure you do your research on your potential purchase to understand the subsidence history.

-How long of history do you have to declare subsidence for insurance?
+How much of a property’s history of subsidence do you have to declare for insurance?

-When insuring the property, the question that is asked on the statement of fact is ‘Has your property ever suffered from subsidence, landslip or heave?’.
-We would strongly advise that if you are aware of a subsidence history, then you have to declare it.
+When insuring the property, the question that is asked on the statement of fact is ‘Has your property ever suffered from subsidence, landslip or heave?’
+That’s why, if you’re aware of any history of subsidence, you should declare it.

 That said, some insurers will not take previous subsidence history into account if the subsidence event happened more than 10 years ago.
 To have access to such insurance products, you need to get in touch with specialist insurance brokers like Stanhope.